wiloon/blog/content/post/archive-1/2013-08-08-how-to-list-current-keyboard-shortcuts.md

       Double-click KeyboardShortcuts to open the file in the editor.
     </li>
     <li>
-      Paste the following code in the file after Public Module KeyboardShortcuts: <div id="code-snippet-1">
+      Paste the following code in the file after Public Module KeyboardShortcuts: